ubirch/niomon-http/README.md

 ## Error Codes

 The following table represent the error codes.
 The error codes are composed of three parts.
-The first one is the internal service component and it is the first two characters (NX).
+The first one is the internal service component, and it is the first two characters (NX).
 The second element is the http code that might have been (YYY) produced in the pipeline.
-The third and last element is a dash followed by a four digit number (-ZZZZ).
+The third and last element is a dash followed by a four-digit number (-ZZZZ).

 The name of the header is This error **X-Err**